 All options are subject to staff availability.
 In addition, students attend classes on research methods, bibliography and presentation, and several reading groups are available.
 There are opportunities to present a paper at a regular Graduate Seminar and at occasional weekend Graduate conferences.
 Students are expected to attend a regular staff-student Research Seminar.

 For more information on the MA and to access module descriptions please visit the school website.

 After completing the taught part of the MA students will be familiar with some of the key approaches to questions of subjectivity, discourse, power and the virtual.
 They will have acquired critical understanding of these theories and how they might be employed in analytic work in critical and cultural theory.

-Student who have completed the MA have found work in education, university administration, arts administration and the creative industries.
+Student who have completed the MA have found work in education, publishing, university administration, arts administration and the creative industries.
 Many of the students on the MA go on to study for a PhD in Critical and Cultural Theory.

 Suitable for graduates in Humanities and Social Sciences.
 A First or Upper Second class UK honours degree, or equivalent is required.

 Applicants whose first language is not English are normally expected to have a minimum IELTS score of 7 overall.